 Send an Outgoing Domestic Wire Feature

 We may offer a "Send a Wire" Feature and allow you to make a wire transfer from your 360 Checking.
-If we do, we may charge you for using this Feature and the charge will be deducted from your 360 Checking/Overdraft Line of Credit at the same time we deduct the amount of the wire from the account you specify.
+If we do, we may charge you for using this Feature and the charge will be deducted at the same time we deduct the amount of the wire from the account you specify.
 We may also limit the amount you can send and where we will allow you to send the wire (for example, we may only allow you to send a wire to your Linked Account(s)).

 OVERDRAFTS – If your Available Balance isn‘t enough to cover any payment or withdrawal you‘ve authorized (including any applicable charges), you agree that we can either overdraw your 360 Checking, allow an Advance from your Overdraft Line of Credit, initiate a transfer from your linked Free Savings Transfer account, or we can refuse to process the payment/withdrawal.
 If for some reason we allow your 360 Checking to be overdrawn, you must immediately make a deposit to cover the negative balance.
 This can happen if a transaction takes your 360 Checking balance negative or (if applicable) a transaction exceeds your available Overdraft Protection amount.
 If we sue you to collect any overdraft, you agree that we‘re entitled to collect all costs and expenses of suit from you (including the reasonable cost of an attorney), in accordance with applicable law.
-If we allow an Advance from your Overdraft Line of Credit, you're responsible for any interest we charge in accordance with the terms of the Overdraft Line of Credit Agreement.
+If we allow an Advance from your Overdraft Line of Credit, you‘re responsible for any interest we charge in accordance with the terms of the Overdraft Line of Credit Agreement.
 You agree that we aren‘t liable for any damages or expenses you incur due to any delay or failure of the (i) courier (or the US Postal Service) in delivering any check; and (ii) any Payee or third party in crediting or processing a payment or withdrawal.